athieriot/JTaches/README.md

 -----

 You have to provide a configuration file.
-By default, the program look for **.jtaches.yaml** in the current directory but you can override it from the command line.
+By default, the program search for **.jtaches.yaml** in the current directory but you can override it from the command line.

         ./jtaches -file whatever.yaml